JMS logo

 Management Policy

-Business Risks
+Business and Other Risks

 With business operations closely related to the healthcare system, our group pays keen attention to information on healthcare system reforms by the Ministry of Health, Labour and Welfare and other information released by other administrative organizations.